 is a wave of frequency log p

 The full operator is a sum of all such waves.
-We donโt need to extend to infinity โ the effect is visible after just a few hundred or thousand primes.
+Even with a few hundred or thousand primes, the interference pattern stabilizes โ revealing the underlying structure.

 Artur Flamandzki, 2025

-Note: This HTML version provides a simplified and readable summary of the full proof.
-For the complete mathematical formalism, please refer to the signed PDF version available in the downloads section below.
+Note: This HTML version presents a concise overview of the proposed constructive framework.
+For the full mathematical development, see the signed PDF version available in the downloads section below.

-Flamandzki Artur โ Harmonic Resolution of the Riemann Hypothesis
+Flamandzki Artur โ Harmonic Framework for the Riemann Hypothesis

 The Riemann Hypothesis (RH) concerns the distribution of non-trivial zeros of the zeta function ฮถ(s), conjecturing that they all lie on the critical line โ(s) = 1/2.
-This proof follows a structural approach built from the behavior of prime numbers, using a harmonic operator that captures their rhythm.
+The following framework examines this behavior from a structural perspective based on the rhythmic properties of prime numbers, using a harmonic operator to capture their interference pattern.

 Let s = ฯ + it

 be a complex variable.
-We define the harmonic operator H(s)
+The harmonic operator H(s)

 H(s) = โ (1 / โp) * e-it log p